jtorres96/python-for-everybody/README.md

 NEXT CHAPTERS COMING SOON!

-Juan Torres

-B.Eng in MechE @ University of the Andes, Bogotá
+Juan Torres, B.Eng in MechE @ University of the Andes, Bogotá

 2021